 - Twenty percent said their clients feared that the fiscal cliff solution wouldn't address the longer term issues of government spending and the national debt.

 - Eight percent said the biggest concern was that we will actually "go over" the cliff.

 - Only 3 percent of respondents said their business clients aren't worried about the fiscal cliff.

-In a survey conducted by Sageworks in November, financial professionals said the US national debt was impacting their business clients' hiring and investment practices.
+conducted by Sageworks in November, financial professionals said the US national debt was impacting their business clients' hiring and investment practices.
 At its best, a plan to address the fiscal cliff would tackle our national debt head on.
 However, Hamilton says any plan would be better than the current stalemate: "You can't expect businesses to plan for their 2013 and 2014 operations when you throw new policies at them on December 31."